RECEIVING THE FORKLIFT BATTERY :

 Handling Forklift Batteries

+If you’re preparing a forklift battery for maintenance, you need to know about the following safety procedures.
 At all times, when lifting forklift batteries, use a device which exerts a vertical pull on the lifting eye or tab.
 If a chain must be used, it should be in combination with a lifting beam with provision for adjusting lifting hook centers to the exact length of the tray.
 Any method of lifting which tends to “squeeze” or “stretch” the forklift battery tray may distort it and could damage jars or disturb cell seals.
 A piece of rubber sheet, or other insulating material, temporarily laid on the forklift battery while lifting, will prevent any possible short circuits from chains or hooks.
 As an additional precaution against accidental shorting, the lifting beam hooks should be electrically insulated from each other.

 Preparing Forklift Batteries for Use